 About Rich Bowen

-Rich Bowen has been doing open source for almost 20 years.
-Rich is a member of the Apache Software Foundation, where he is involved in the Apache Web Server project, and serves as Executive Vice President and board member.
-He is an avid runner, geocacher, writer, and the OpenStack Community Liaison for the RDO project (openstack.redhat.com).
+Rich Bowen has been doing open source for more than 20 years.
+Rich is a member of the Apache Software Foundation, where he is involved in the Apache Web Server project, the Kibble project, the Community Development project, and serves on the board of directors.
+He is an avid biker, geocacher, and writer.
+By day, he is a community manager at Red Hat, where he works with the OpenStack and CentOS communities.
 Find him on Twitter at: @rbowen.

 I recently sent a report to project management containing some numbers that purport to describe the status of the RDO project.

 I got a long and thoughtful response from one of the managers—we'll call him Mark—and it seems worthwhile sharing some of his insights.
 To summarize, what he said was, don't bother collecting stats if they don't tell a story.

 In the coming two weeks, RDO will have a presence at three different events in Europe, and we're hoping to see you there.